Taking Care of Our Guests

 How We Got Started in the Vacation Rental Business

-Rebecca Winke, originally from Chicago, joined her husband Stefano Bagnoli in Assisi in 1993, and shortly thereafter the couple began a lengthy renovation project on the Brigolante farmhouse, which has been in the Bagnoli family for at least eight generations.
-After a new home was constructed by the family in the 1970′s, the historic farmhouse, once attached to the neighboring houses as part of a medieval hilltop castle and, it is suspected, monastery, had fallen into ruin.
+Rebecca Winke, originally from Chicago, moved to Assisi in 1993, and shortly thereafter the began a lengthy renovation project on the Brigolante farmhouse, which has been in Stefano Bagnoli’s family for at least eight generations.
+After a new home was constructed by the family in the 1970’s, the historic farmhouse, once attached to the neighboring houses as part of a medieval hilltop castle and, it is suspected, monastery, had fallen into ruin.

 The result has been more successful than they could have suspected, as the managing the apartment rentals has gone from a hobby to a career for Rebecca and she and Stefano both fear they may never get Stefano’s parents to retire now that they have guests poking around the barns and garden to appreciate their hard work.